CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 UX audit and heuristic evaluation

-Before designing anything, I mapped the end-to-end application to find recurring patterns of confusion versus individual screens.
-This shifted the work from fixing UI to fixing structure and reorganizing the application through a series of card sorting workshops..
+I mapped the end-to-end application to find recurring patterns of confusion rather than one-off screen issues.
+That moved the work from fixing UI to fixing structure, and led to reorganizing the application through a series of card-sorting workshops.

 02